sonata-project/SonataAdminBundle/docs/getting_started/creating_an_admin.rst

 SonataAdminBundle helps you manage your data using a graphical interface that will let you create, update or search your model instances.
-The bundle relies on Admin classes to know which models will be managed and how these actions will look like.
+The bundle relies on Admin classes to know which models will be managed and what these actions will look like.

-An Admin class decides which fields to show on a listing, which fields are used to find entries and how the create form will look like.
+An Admin class decides which fields to show on a listing, which fields are used to find entries and what the create form will look like.
 Each model will have its own Admin class.

 Knowing this, let's create an Admin class for the ``Category`` entity.
 The